nikerla/vc-content/pages/glossary/what-is-a-dead-stock.md

     </p>
     <h2>How to avoid acquiring more dead stock?</h2>
     <p class="text">
     Now that you’ve managed to get rid of all the dead stock from your warehouse, the next step is trying to avoid accumulating more.
-This is where good Inventory management software comes in handy.
-It will provide better visibility of stock movements and allow to keep track of how well your different SKU s are performing.
+This is where good <a href="{{ '/glossary/what-is-inventory-management' | absolute_url }}">Inventory management</a> software comes in handy.
+It will provide better visibility of stock movements and allow to keep track of how well your different <a href="{{ '/glossary/what-is-sku' | absolute_url }}">SKU s</a> are performing.
 So, when something is not selling well, you would be able to catch it and take action right away!
     </p>
 <div class="buttons">
         <a class="button fill" href="/try-now">Try It Now</a>